yoni-54/task-manager/README.md

 or
 npm start    # For Create React App

-Open by ctrl + clicking the link in your browser.
+Open by ctrl + clicking the link in your terminal.